Glossary of Building Terms

 Gate: A operable passageway in a fence.

-GFCI: Ground fault circuit interrupter; a quick tripping circuit breaker that can stop the flow of electricity within 1/40 second of sensing a short or current leak.
-They are designed for use in areas where there is potential risk of shock such as outdoors, around kitchen and bathroom sinks and in carports/garages.
-GFCI’s are required by the building code now although retrofitting is optional.
+GFCI: Ground fault circuit interrupter; a quick tripping circuit breaker that stops the flow of electricity within 1/40 second of sensing a short or current leak.
+Designed for use in areas where there is potential risk of shock such as outdoors, around kitchen and bathroom sinks and in carports/garages.
+GFCI’s are required by the building code and retrofitting is optional.

 Girder: A primary structural beam onto which floor or ceiling joists are supported.